daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 #### R

-The version of R available in the default Ubuntu repositories (`3.6.*`) is older than the one we use in MDS (`4.*`).
-To obtain the latest R `4.*` packages, we need to add a new repository which is maintained directly by the r-project.
+The version of R available in the default Ubuntu repositories is older than the one we use in MDS.
+To obtain the latest R packages, we need to add a new repository which is maintained directly by the r-project.
 To do this, first add the key for this repository by typing the following:

 ```
-sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9
+wget -qO- https://cloud.r-project.org/bin/linux/ubuntu/marutter_pubkey.asc | sudo tee -a /etc/apt/trusted.gpg.d/cran_ubuntu_key.asc
 ```

 Then add the URL to the repository:

 ```
-sudo apt-add-repository 'deb https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/'
+sudo add-apt-repository "deb https://cloud.r-project.org/bin/linux/ubuntu $(lsb_release -cs)-cran40/"
 ```

 Next, install `r-base` and `r-base-dev` (useful for compiling R packages from source):